JanssenProject/jans/docs/cedarling/patterns/annotation-response-shaping.md

 the matched policies each describe a limit, and taking one of them means dropping the others.

 `annotations_map` is the wrong tool here.
-It keeps one arbitrary value per key, so with two `@mask` annotations in play it would return one of them and silently discard the other, which in this case means shipping the health column in the clear.
+It keeps one arbitrary value per key, so with two `@mask` annotations in play it returns one of them and drops the other, and which one it drops is arbitrary, so the health column may be the one that ships in the clear.

 Merge restrictively instead: union the masks, take the smallest row limit, and treat a watermark requirement as sticky.
 Where no matching policy says anything, fall back to the application's own